barkerest/pfsense_fauxapi/README.md

 ## Client libraries

+#### .NET Core
+A [.NET Core interface](https://github.com/barkerest/PfSenseFauxApi.Net) to pfSense was my most desired end-goal.
+The original FauxAPI was a good starting point.
+The .Net Core interface will be installable via nuget once released.

 #### Python
+**CAUTION:** The f38 API version may not function with this library.
 A [Python interface](https://github.com/ndejong/pfsense_fauxapi_client_python)
 to pfSense was perhaps the most desired end-goal at the onset of the FauxAPI package project.
 Anyone that has tried to parse the pfSense `config.xml` files